 Just make sure that you make it as easy as possible for them to donate.
 If the process of giving you money is lengthy or hard, even your most dedicated followers are likely to give up before completing it.

-How to Maximize Earnings With Live Streams and Superchat on YouTube
+How to Maximize Earning Money With Live Sessions and Superchat on YouTube

 - Explain how Superchat and becoming a member works (not many people understand it)

 - Promote your channel or personal brand during live chat feed

 Another way to make money on YouTube is to license viral video content to the media.
 Media outlets are always on the lookout for high-quality content, and whenever you post videos go viral, they want a copy to replay for their respective audiences.

 The good news is that it doesn’t have to be only viral videos online that you share with them.
 You can also share timely footage that they deem newsworthy, and many companies will pay you for using your video and make money on YouTube.

 if you have any successful viral video content that media outlets might be interested in, make sure they are easy to find.
 Include a business email in a prominent place on your channel profile and your description sections.
 This will make it easy for companies that want your video to contact you.